illegal-instruction-co/illegal-instruction-co/README.md

+machinetherapist mt illegal instruction

+illegal-instruction-co formerly, the honorary name of my personal company, where I used to conduct commercial activities.
+Now, it continues as an organization engaged in open-sourced activities, holding the same name out of respect for the past.

 I have a strong passion for reverse engineering and a deep interest in low-level programming.
 When I write code, I prioritize focusing on algorithms over syntax.